Disclaimer: As an Amazon Associate TechEffect earns from qualifying purchases made via links on our website.

 - 【Comfortable Ride Experience】: The GRUNDIG scooter is equipped with pneumatic 10-inch tires, which are with the great shock absorption performance, it offer a smooth ride even over bumpy surfaces, the cruise control mode allows you to release your thumb to aviod keeping pressing the throttle button.

-- 【We Care About Your Safety】: A triple braking system ABS disc brake, electric brake, foot rear brake ensures efficient and responsive braking, even at high speeds and effectively prevents traffic accidents.
+- 【Safety & Warranty】: A triple braking system which are disc brake, EABS electric brake, foot rear brake ensures efficient and responsive braking, even at high speeds and effectively prevents traffic accidents.
 LED headlights keep you safe in the night riding, induction taillights can warn rear vehicle to improved safety.
 We provide 7*24 hours customer service and 12 months warranty period(battery 6 months warranty,tires not included).
 CE, FCC, ROSH, UL certified, you can purchase it confidently.

 It was reassuring to find a scooter from a household name manufacturer.
 I associate Grundig with high-quality household appliances such as washing machines and dishwashers, so it did seem a little odd they are now in the scooter market.
 However, these things all involve design, engineering and use of motors so it’s actually a good fit.